 Ethiopia is where it all began.
 Every cup of coffee in the world traces its roots back to the ancient forests of the Ethiopian highlands.

 Legend traces coffee to the Ethiopian highlands, where a goat herder named Kaldi noticed his goats dancing after eating cherry-red berries from a wild tree.
-That tree was Coffea arabica.
+That tree was Coffea arabica — and every coffee plant in the world descends from Ethiopian stock.

 Ethiopia is home to thousands of wild coffee varietals — most still unclassified.
-This genetic diversity gives Ethiopian coffees their unmatched complexity and range of flavors.
+This genetic diversity gives Ethiopian coffees their unmatched complexity and range of flavors, from jasmine-scented Yirgacheffe to fruit-bomb Guji naturals.

 Pour over is our go-to method for Ethiopian beans.
 The clean extraction highlights the delicate florals, bright citrus, and berry sweetness that make these coffees extraordinary.
-Use a 1:16 ratio with 200°F water.
+We recommend a 1:16 coffee-to-water ratio with water at 200°F (93°C), using a medium-fine grind.
+Total brew time should land around 3:00 to 3:30 for a V60 or Kalita Wave.